Spring 2026 John Jay College

 • Cite all use: if AI helps you solve a problem or write code, clearly note which tool you used and what you asked.

-• No copy-paste code without citation: submitting AI-generated code as your own work is considered plagiarism.
+• No copy-paste: submitting AI-generated code as your own work is considered plagiarism.

 • Be ready to share the prompts and responses you used from AI tools if requested.
 Do not delete the conversation history.